These small batch chocolate chip cookies are incredibly soft, chewy, and easy to whip up in just one bowl, no electric hand mixer required.

 Why this recipe works

-- One-Bowl & No Mixer: Melted butter means you only need a whisk and one bowl for zero cleanup.
+- One-Bowl & No Mixer: Using melted butter means you only need a hand whisk and a single bowl for zero cleanup.

-- The Egg Yolk Secret: Using only the yolk (no white) ensures a dense, extra-chewy center instead of a cakey one.
+- The Egg Yolk Secret: Using only the yolk (no white) ensures a dense, extra-chewy center instead of a cakey, puffy texture.

-- Perfectly Portioned: Designed specifically to yield exactly 10 cookies to satisfy a craving without leftovers.
+- Perfectly Portioned: Designed specifically to yield exactly 8 cookies to satisfy a sweet craving without dealing with leftover mountains of dough.

 Ingredients